 - Improvements in automation of stoves

-- Wood heater power generation via thermoelectric module integration, and
+- Wood heater power generation via thermoelectric module integration,

 - Improvements in catalyst technologies

 DOE has relatively broad eligibility requirements.
 Individuals, for-profit companies, non-profits, universities, and state, local, and tribal governments can all apply.
 Foreign entities and companies can also apply as long as they have a US office.
 Federal agencies and DOE labs, such as Brookhaven National Lab, are not eligible to be prime recipients but could be a sub-recipient of a grant.
 All work must be performed on US soil.

 Applicants must provide 20% of the total project costs.
 The 20% can include in-kind services or cash from non-federal sources.
 Cost share may be provided by the prime recipient, subrecipients, or third parties.

 All questions about the FOA must be submitted to: EERE-ExchangeSupport@hq.doe.gov.
 DOE personnel are prohibited from communicating directly with applicants.
 All questions and answers related to this FOA will be posted on EERE Exchange: https://eere-exchange.energy.gov.